corda/corda/docs/source/api-transactions.rst

        :end-before: DOCEND 27
        :dedent: 12

 You can also pass in objects one-by-one.
-This is required for attachments and time-windows:
+This is the only way to add attachments:

 .. container:: codeset